Hack-Rx/Corona-War/README.md

 Fuctions -

 1. Implemented twilio api to send text message to users the key generated and also updating them about the updates on the inference results.

+#commit 8
+1.added form and result pages
+2.integrated them with the homepage
+3.integrated them with firebase